|

 3.00 Credits

-A study of one or several medieval great philosophers, such as: Plotinus, Augustine, Thomas Aquinas, and Maimonides.
-Focus will be on the philosophers' writings, but attention will also be given to context and tradition.
+A study of one or several great medieval philosophers, such as: Plotinus, Augustine, Thomas Aquinas, and Maimonides.
+The focus will be on the philosophers' writings, but attention will also be given to context and tradition.
 May be repeated for credit, if content differs.

 -